-- 1.1 Unless otherwise stated, words or expressions contained in this constitution shall bear the same meaning as in the National Health Service Act 2006 as amended by the Health and Social Care Act 2012. - 1.2 References in this constitution to legislation include all amendments, replacements or re-enactments made. - 1.3 Words importing the feminine gender only shall include the masculine gender; words importing the singular shall import the plural and vice-versa.
+- 1.1 Unless otherwise stated, words or expressions contained in this constitution shall bear the same meaning as in the National Health Service Act 2006 as amended by the Health and Social Care Act 2012 and Health and Care Act 2022. - 1.2 A reference to legislation or to a legislative provision shall be to that legislation or legislative provision as it is in force, amended or re-enacted from time to time. - 1.3 Words importing the feminine gender only shall include the masculine gender; words importing the singular shall import the plural and vice-versa.